RedHatCRE/cibyl/README.md

 How to contribute?
 ------------------
 To contribute please follow: http://cibyl.readthedocs.io/en/latest/contribute.html

 Official Documentation
 ----------------------

-For more information Please read our `Documentation <http://cibyl.readthedocs.org>`_
+For more information please read our `Documentation <http://cibyl.readthedocs.org>`_